Barcelona, Spain travel guide

 What to Pack

-• Light layers for clothing, as temperatures can vary from day to night, especially in spring and fall.
+• Layers of clothing, as temperatures can vary from morning to evening, especially in spring and fall.

-• A portable power bank for your phone – you'll be using it for navigation, photos, and booking tickets.
+• A portable power bank for your phone, essential for navigation, photos, and staying connected.

-• A reusable water bottle to stay hydrated while exploring.
-There are public fountains available.
+• A reusable water bottle to stay hydrated while reducing plastic waste.

 Money-Saving Tips